How to Clean a Hat

 Storing: Hang your hat on a peg, hat form, or flat with brim side up.
 We recommend not storing your hat outside or in a hot car for long periods of time.

-Water Contact: They float so if you drop your hat in the water while canoeing just pick it up and let dry.
+Water Contact: Our hats are water resistant not water proof.
+They float so if you drop your hat in the water while canoeing just pick it up and let dry.
 Of course standing under a waterfall will destroy the shape of your hat!
 Light rain won’t affect the hat.
+If your hat gets wet let it dry completely in the open air or sun.
 Hang to dry.